 BOSEMs

 The HAM Tip-Tilt Suspension uses the D060218-v1 Birmingham OSEM assemblies (BOSEM).
 The BOSEM will be partially disassembled for the removal of D060107 Backplate and D060108 Clamp.
+Keep the four (4) little socket head cap screws which held the Backplate in place and the two (2) adjuster shafts with their PEEK nuts for reuse.

 Tools